Interview with Radhika Bhalla

 Hi Radhika!
 What do you do at DoorDash?

-I lead a small but mighty UX Research team at DoorDash.
+I lead our international expansion efforts on the UX Research team at DoorDash.
 My team works very closely with cross-functional partners to discover product opportunities, gather customer insights and evaluate the product/design decisions.

 Tell me about your background:

 I grew up in India.
 My family moved every 2–3 years because my dad was in the Air Force.
 I went to a boarding school for 9 years where I lived with students from diverse backgrounds speaking different languages.
 This was my introduction to observing human behavior.